 Steel has made its way into various industries throughout history, favoured for multiple reasons.
 Here are some early uses of steel.

 Steel has been the most widely used alloy in medicine for hundreds of years.
 Early developments of metal fabrication for use in medicine were faced with problems around corrosion and contamination and insufficient strength problems.
 Stainless steel (which was finally perfected in the early 20th century) was the perfect solution to this issue, which has far superior corrosion resistance than any other metal.
+We Live in a Society.

 Stainless steel in surgery is imbedded in the strive for increased sterilisation that dates back to medicine’s genesis.
 This lead to the wide use of stainless steel in the medicine trade: instruments trays, surgical equipment, biomedical implants, general medical apparatus like tables and trolleys – the list goes on.